DaoCloud/DaoCloud-docs/docs/en/docs/network/performance/ingress-performance.md

-# Ingress 性能测试报告
+# Ingress Performance Test Report

-## 测试背景
+## Test Background

-验证 Ingress-nginx 水平扩容后吞吐量可以线性增长，了解其性能指标有助于用户合理管理资源。
+Verify that the throughput of Ingress-nginx can increase linearly after horizontal scaling, and understand its performance metrics to help users manage resources effectively.

 ## Benchmark

-本文基于 DCE 5.0 安装 Ingress-Nginx，所有参数为默认配置，未开启 keepalive 等特性。
+This article is based on the installation of Ingress-Nginx in DCE 5.0, with all parameters set to default configuration and without enabling features such as keepalive.

 ![ingress-arch](https://docs.daocloud.io/daocloud-docs-images/docs/zh/docs/network/images/ingress-nginx-arch.png)

-### 物理机
+### Physical Machine

 | Name        | CPU                                       |  CPU  | MEM  | Interface    |
 |:------------|:------------------------------------------|:------|:-----|:-------------|